shabin5785/react-notes/Notes_2.md

 - we need to put only the data that changes inside state.

 - Redux flow: Action creator -> action -> dispatcher -> reducer -> state

+- actions must be a plain js object.
+So we cannot put async await in action creator.
+Use middleware for async code there.